2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 Tolerance problems with "L" joint tie steel shall be corrected according to procedures established in Construction Manual 9.26.
 (Note: "BT" and "KT" deficiencies usually require field correction.)

 An adjustment in the contract unit price shall be made for out of tolerance "L" joint tie steel areas.
-This price adjustment should be a reduction of 5% to the contract unit price per m2 (sq. yd.) for affected areas.
-It should be applied to a computed effective area bounded by one half the distance to closest adjacent "in tolerance" (in each direction) multiplied by the placement width.
-This price adjustment is intended not to apply to individual out of tolerance tie steel.
+This price adjustment should be a reduction of 5% to the contract unit price per sq. yd. for affected areas.
+It should be calculated based upon the length of the area with deficient tie steel multiplied by the width of the placement.
+This price adjustment is not intended to apply to individual out of tolerance tie steel.

 D. Bridge Floor Overlay price adjustments are prescribed in Appendix 2‑34(D).